emkeeler/gfp_cell_counter/README.md

 ## Pipeline
 1. **Threshold all images**
-   - Run `image_threshold.py` on a directory of GFP images.
+   - Run `image_threshold.py` on a directory of  images.
 The script inspects green-channel histograms and zeroes out values below the strongest occupied bin.

-2. **Select good images**
+2. **Select clean images**
-   - Inspect the thresholded outputs to identify clean, well-isolated cells (no overlap, minimal background).
-These good images form the calibration set for downstream steps.
+   - Manually inspect the thresholded outputs to select clean, well-isolated cells (no overlap, minimal background).

-3. **Count cells in good images**
+3. **Count cells in clean images**
-   - Execute `cell_counter.py` on the good subset.
-It parallelizes blob detection, writes per-image comparisons under `comparisons/` for visual QA, and appends counts to `csv/results.csv`.
+   - Execute `cell_counter.py` on the clean image subset.
+The script parallelizes cells detection, writes per-image comparisons under `comparisons/` for visual QA, and appends counts to `csv/results.csv`.

 4. **Measure intensities**
-   - Use `intensity_analyzer.py` on both good and bad images.
-It reports green-channel intensity sums and basic metadata to CSV files such as `csv/intensity_processed.csv` and `csv/intensity_reprocess.csv`.
+   - Use `intensity_analyzer.py` on both clean and unclean images.
+The script reports green-channel intensity sums and basic metadata to CSV files such as `csv/intensity_processed.csv` and `csv/intensity_reprocess.csv`.

 5. **Fit intensity-to-count model**
    - Open `working_intensity_fit.ipynb`.
-Load the counts from `csv/results.csv` and matching intensities from `csv/intensity_processed.csv`.
-Fit a linear regression that maps intensity to observed cell counts for the good images.
+Load the counts from `csv/results.csv` and corresponding intensities from `csv/intensity_processed.csv`.
+The script fits a linear regression that maps intensity to observed cell counts for the clean images.

-6. **Infer counts for bad images**
+6. **Infer counts for unclean images**
-   - Apply the fitted regression to intensities from the previously rejected images.
-The notebook combines measured and inferred counts into `csv/results_combined.csv`.
+   - Optionally, apply the fitted regression to intensities from the  rejected images.
+The script combines measured and inferred counts into `csv/results_combined.csv`.

 ## Requirements
 All scripts target Python 3.9+ and rely on the scientific Python stack: